eli-pi21/mold-base-converter/README.md

-# mold-base-converter
+# Mold Base Converter
-A simple JavaFX application to convert a txt file with mold data
+This is a simple JavaFX application created in 2020 for a small making mold company to convert a txt file with mold data into a new one with extra data cleaned.